jasonmuzzy/aoc-copilot/docs/commands.md

 ## Development

-Commands in this group are useful during development - both of puzzle solutions as well as further enhancement of this Copilot.
+Commands in this group are useful during development - both of puzzle solutions as well as further enhancement of AoCC.

 <a id="index"></a>
 ### Index